How to encode custom types to JSON

 %%%%{init: {'theme':'neutral'}}%%%% flowchart RL go(("`Golang`")) -.-> go/DataTypesandStructuresGroup(["`Data Types and Structures`"]) go(("`Golang`")) -.-> go/ObjectOrientedProgrammingGroup(["`Object-Oriented Programming`"]) go(("`Golang`")) -.-> go/AdvancedTopicsGroup(["`Advanced Topics`"]) go/DataTypesandStructuresGroup -.-> go/structs("`Structs`") go/ObjectOrientedProgrammingGroup -.-> go/interfaces("`Interfaces`") go/ObjectOrientedProgrammingGroup -.-> go/generics("`Generics`") go/AdvancedTopicsGroup -.-> go/json("`JSON`") subgraph Lab Skills go/structs -.-> lab-431212{{"`How to encode custom types to JSON`"}} go/interfaces -.-> lab-431212{{"`How to encode custom types to JSON`"}} go/generics -.-> lab-431212{{"`How to encode custom types to JSON`"}} go/json -.-> lab-431212{{"`How to encode custom types to JSON`"}} end

-JSON (JavaScript Object Notation) is a lightweight, human-readable data interchange format that is easy for humans to read and write and simple for machines to parse and generate.
-In Go, JSON is widely used for data serialization and communication between different systems.
+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
+In Go, working with JSON data is a fundamental task, as it is widely used in web development, API communication, and data storage.

 package main